Johnson condemns ‘racist thuggery’ after far-right protests in London

 British prime minister Boris Johnson condemned “racist thuggery” after far-right protesters clashed in London on Saturday with anti-racist demonstrators and police trying to keep the two sides apart.

-Fights broke out between groups outside London’s Waterloo station, with fireworks thrown before police cordoned off areas.
+Fights broke out between groups outside Waterloo station, with fireworks thrown before police cordoned off areas.
 On a nearby bridge, stones were lobbed at police.
-Sporadic skirmishes continued in central areas.
+Sporadic skirmishes continued in parts of the city centre.

-“Racist thuggery has no place on our streets,” Mr Johnson said in a tweet.
+“Racist thuggery has no place on our streets,” Mr Johnson said on Twitter.
 “Anyone attacking our police will be met with the full force of the law.”

-Earlier in the day, small bands of protesters jostled, tossed bottles and cans in Trafalgar Square.
+Earlier in the day, small bands of protesters jostled and tossed bottles and cans in Trafalgar Square.
 Far-right groups shouted racial slurs at the anti-racism protesters, and some tried to use metal crash barriers to break through police lines.

-The Metropolitan Police said in a statement they had arrested five people for offences including violent disorder and assault on police and that six officers had suffered minor injuries.
+The Metropolitan Police said they arrested more than 100 people for offences including violent disorder and assault on police, and that six officers had suffered minor injuries.
 The ambulance service said it had treated 15 people.

 “It is clear that far-right groups are causing violence and disorder in central London, I urge people to stay away,” London mayor Sadiq Khan said on Twitter.